Section Image

 Retail hubs offer clothing, casual dining and groceries

 Shopping and dining options in Susquehanna Township are primarily concentrated in commercial developments like Dauphin Plaza Shopping Center, Union Square and The Shoppes at Susquehanna Marketplace.
-At the latter, residents can browse retailers like LOFT, Eddie Bauer and Sephora, or grab a bite to eat at one of the marketplace’s many chain and local eateries.
-For grocery runs and everyday errands, people can head to the GIANT supermarket at Blue Mountain Commons shopping mall or Price Rite Marketplace at Dauphin Plaza at the township's opposite end.
-Khadka says locals will notice the area’s diversity in the various ethnic restaurants and businesses along Linglestown Road: “It’s becoming a very diverse community,” Khadka says.
+At the Shoppes at Susquehanna Marketplace, residents can browse retailers like LOFT, Eddie Bauer and Sephora, or grab a bite to eat at one of the marketplace’s many chain and local eateries.
+For grocery runs and everyday errands, people can head to the Giant supermarket at Blue Mountain Commons shopping mall or Price Rite Marketplace at Dauphin Plaza at the township's opposite end.
+Khadka says locals will notice the area’s diversity in the various ethnic restaurants and businesses along Linglestown Road: “It’s becoming a very diverse community,” he says.
 “You can find people of all different ethnic backgrounds here.”
-Locals can also dine at a string of restaurants along the riverfront, which includes popular places like Boro Bar and Front Street Diner.
+Locals can also dine at a string of restaurants along the riverfront, which include popular places like Boro Bar and Front Street Diner.

 Township residents have quick access to I-81, I-83 and Route 22

-Residents mostly rely on cars to navigate the township’s suburban layout.
-Still, this area is served by Rabbittransit, the region’s public bus system with fixed routes serving Harrisburg and the greater Dauphin County.
-Several major highways pass through Susquehanna Township, including U.S. Route 22 and Interstate 81, which offers access to Interstate 83, a major artery that connects to downtown Harrisburg approximately 5 miles away.
+The township is served by Rabbittransit, the region’s public bus system with fixed routes serving Harrisburg and the greater Dauphin County.
+For those residents who prefer to drive their own cars, several major highways pass through Susquehanna Township, including U.S. Route 22 and Interstate 81, which offers access to Interstate 83, a major artery that connects to downtown Harrisburg approximately 5 miles away.
 For commercial air travel, the Harrisburg International Airport is 15 miles away.
 The UPMC Community Osteopathic general hospital and 24-hour emergency room are just outside the township off I-83.

 Hayley Simms